 Dog Bite Injuries

 Dog bites can inflict a wide range of injuries.
-At Lavent Law, our attorneys are prepared to help you fight for compensation for any dog bite injuries, including:
+At Lavent Law, P.A., our attorneys are prepared to help you fight for compensation for any dog bite injuries, including:

 - Broken bones